-This article appears in the Summer 2020 issue of Stetson University Magazine, soon arriving in mailboxes and now available online.
+This article appeared in the Summer 2020 issue of Stetson University Magazine, available online.

 Since 2006, more than 300 Stetson students have participated in a life-changing historical exploration, retracing the steps of the Freedom Riders and meeting many of those courageous individuals in person.